William Peckover: Later navy career

 Peckover applied for a position as gunner on HMS Providence (the second breadfruit expedition to Tahiti) but was refused by Bligh.
 In a letter to Sir Joseph Banks, 17 July 1791 (two weeks before departure), Bligh wrote:

 ‘‘Should Peckover my late Gunner ever trouble you to render him further services I shall esteem it a favour if you will tell him I informed you he was a vicious and worthless fellow – He applied to me to render him service & wanted to be appointed Gunner of the Providence but as I had determined never to suffer an officer who was with me in the Bounty to sail with again, it was for the cause I did not apply for him.’’

-Bligh’s refusal to appoint Peckover was partly due to Edward Christian’s polemic testimony against Bligh in an effort to clear his brother’s name.
-Christian states in his appendix:

-"In the evidence of Mr. Peckover and Mr. Fryer, it is proved that Mr. Nelson the botanist said, upon hearing the commencement of the mutiny, "We know whose fault this is, or who is to blame, Mr. Fryer, what have we brought upon ourselves?"
-In addition to this, it ought to be known that Mr. Nelson, in conversation afterwards with an officer (Peckover) at Timor, who was speaking of returning with Captain Bligh if he got another ship, observed, "I am surprized that you should think of going a second time with (Bligh), (using a term of abuse), who has been the cause of all our losses."

 The last known record of Peckover mentions him serving on HMS Gelykheid; he was superannuated on 10 June 1801; and is not mentioned any further in navy records.
 Gunner William Peckover, Gentleman of HMS Irresistible was created a Governor of the Chatham Chest.

 National Archive records show that Peckover made provision in his pension for a widows pension: He was married to Sarah.
 Colchester Records Office show that Sarah Peckover was buried at Holy Trinity Church Colchester on 11 March 1819 aged 62 as was William Peckover a few months later on 16 May 1819 aged 70.